OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-15.md

 ## Acts 15:1

-Some men came down from Judea and began teaching the brothers,
-“Unless you are circumcised according to the custom of Moses, you cannot be saved.”
+Some individuals came down from Judea to Antioch and began instructing the believers, “Unless you are circumcised according to the custom taught by Moses, you cannot be saved.”

 ## Acts 15:2

-And after Paul and Barnabas had a heated argument and debate with them,
-the brothers determined that Paul and Barnabas and some others of them should go up to Jerusalem
-to the apostles and elders concerning this issue.
+This led to a sharp dispute and debate between Paul and Barnabas and these individuals.
+Consequently, Paul and Barnabas, along with some other believers, were appointed to go up to Jerusalem to consult the apostles and elders about this matter.

 ## Acts 15:3

-Therefore, after being sent on their way by the church,
-they were passing through both Phoenicia and Samaria,
-describing in detail the conversion of the Gentiles,
-and they were bringing great joy to all the brothers and sisters.
+The church sent them on their way, and as they travelled through Phoenicia and Samaria, they recounted in detail the conversion of the Gentiles, bringing great joy to all the believers.

 ## Acts 15:4

-When they arrived in Jerusalem, they were received by the church, the apostles, and the elders,
-and they reported all that God had done with them.
+Upon their arrival in Jerusalem, they were welcomed by the church, the apostles, and the elders, and they reported all that God had accomplished through them.

 ## Acts 15:5

-But some of the sect of the Pharisees who had believed stood up, saying,
-“It is necessary to circumcise them and to direct them to keep the Law of Moses.”
+However, some believers from the sect of the Pharisees stood up and declared, “The Gentiles must be circumcised and instructed to keep the law of Moses.”

 ---

 ## Acts 15:6

-The apostles and the elders came together to look into this matter.
+The apostles and elders convened to deliberate on this issue.

 ## Acts 15:7

-After there had been much debate, Peter stood up and said to them,
-“Brothers, you know that in the early days God made a choice among you,
-that by my mouth the Gentiles would hear the word of the gospel and believe.
+After much discussion, Peter rose and addressed them: “Brothers, you know that some time ago God made a choice among you that the Gentiles might hear the message of the gospel from my lips and believe.

 ## Acts 15:8

-And God, who knows the heart, testified to them giving them the Holy Spirit, just as He also did to us;
+God, who knows the heart, testified by giving them the Holy Spirit, just as He did to us.

 ## Acts 15:9

-and He made no distinction between us and them, cleansing their hearts by faith.
+He made no distinction between us and them, cleansing their hearts by faith.

 ## Acts 15:10

-Since this is the case, why are you putting God to the test
-by placing upon the neck of the disciples a yoke that neither our forefathers nor we have been able to bear?
+So why are you testing God by placing on the necks of the disciples a yoke that neither our ancestors nor we have been able to bear?

 ## Acts 15:11

-But we believe that we are saved through the grace of the Lord Jesus, in the same way as they also are.”
+No, we believe it is through the grace of our Lord Jesus that we are saved, just as they are.”

 ---

 ## Acts 15:12

-All the people kept silent, and they were listening to Barnabas and Paul
-as they were relating all the signs and wonders that God had done through them among the Gentiles.
+The entire assembly became silent as they listened to Barnabas and Paul describing the signs and wonders God had performed among the Gentiles through them.

 ## Acts 15:13

-After they stopped speaking, James responded, saying,
-“Brothers, listen to me.
+When they finished, James spoke up: “Brothers, listen to me.

 ## Acts 15:14

-Simeon has described how God first concerned Himself about taking a people for His name from among the Gentiles.
+Simeon has explained how God first intervened to select a people for His name from among the Gentiles.

 ## Acts 15:15

-The words of the Prophets agree with this, just as it is written:
+The words of the prophets are in agreement with this, as it is written:

 ## Acts 15:16

-> ‘After these things I will return,
+> ‘After this I will return
-> And I will rebuild the fallen tent of David,
+> and rebuild David’s fallen tent.
-> And I will rebuild its ruins,
+> Its ruins I will rebuild,
-> And I will restore it,
+> and I will restore it,

 ## Acts 15:17

-> So that the rest of mankind may seek the Lord,
+> so that the rest of mankind may seek the Lord,
-> And all the Gentiles who are called by My name,’
+> including all the Gentiles who bear my name,’

 ## Acts 15:18

-> Says the Lord, who makes these things known from long ago.
+> says the Lord, who has made these things known from long ago.

 ---

 ## Acts 15:19

-Therefore, it is my judgment that we do not cause trouble for those from the Gentiles who are turning to God,
+Therefore, it is my judgement that we should not trouble the Gentiles who are turning to God,

 ## Acts 15:20

-but that we write to them that they abstain from things contaminated by idols,
-from sexual immorality, from what has been strangled, and from blood.
+but instead we should write to them, instructing them to abstain from food polluted by idols, from sexual immorality, from the meat of strangled animals, and from blood.

 ## Acts 15:21

-For from ancient generations Moses has those who preach him in every city,
-since he is read in the synagogues every Sabbath.”
+For the law of Moses has been preached in every city from ancient times and is read in the synagogues on every Sabbath.”

 ---

 ## Acts 15:22

-Then it seemed good to the apostles and the elders, with the whole church,
-to choose men from among them to send to Antioch with Paul and Barnabas:
-Judas who was called Barsabbas, and Silas, leading men among the brothers,
+Then it seemed good to the apostles and elders, with the whole church, to choose some of their own men and send them to Antioch with Paul and Barnabas.
+They selected Judas, called Barsabbas, and Silas, leading men among the believers.

 ## Acts 15:23

-and they sent this letter with them:
-“The apostles and the brothers who are elders,
-To the brothers and sisters in Antioch, Syria, and Cilicia who are from the Gentiles: Greetings.
+They sent the following letter with them: “The apostles and elders, your brothers, to the Gentile believers in Antioch, Syria, and Cilicia: Greetings.

 ## Acts 15:24

-Since we have heard that some of our number to whom we gave no instruction
-have confused you by their teaching, upsetting your souls,
+We have heard that some went out from us without our authorisation and have disturbed you, unsettling your minds by what they said.

 ## Acts 15:25

-it seemed good to us, having become of one mind, to select men to send to you with our beloved Barnabas and Paul,
+So we all agreed to choose some men and send them to you with our dear friends Barnabas and Paul—

 ## Acts 15:26